Research shows having a defined purpose can improve longevity. Guest blogger Dr. Heidi Hanna discusses why it matters.

 Turning Purpose into Mission

 Purpose is undoubtedly crucial to our mental and emotional health, and it’s quite likely tied to our physiological longevity as well.
 But as individuals transition to a new phase of their lives that is no longer defined by work or raising a family, they may feel that sense of purpose is suddenly lacking.
-How can advisors help?
+How can financial professionals help?

 The first step is to identify and define the client’s values, beliefs, passions and talents – these are the unique characteristics that must be tapped to achieve a renewed sense of purpose.
 The next step is to find ways to channel those attributes into activities that help nourish the individual’s sense of purpose.